Taylor Park Fishing

 Post Script: Aunt Myrna caught 2 Rainbows and 2 Cutthroat trout off the shoreline that were uniformly 22" and of the same girth - apparently a phenomenon of growth restricted by the size of habitat.
 Also, one of her Cutthroats had peculiar lacerations that we suspected were propeller marks until Doug examined them and told us they were Lake Trout bites!
 Hey!
 Get out of the water!

-All text and graphics Copyright © 2001 by Michele Murray.
+All text and graphics Copyright © 2001 by Michele White (Murray), Tumbling Trout Outfitters.
 No reproduction, linking, or copying without permission

 Resources - Plan your trips: